oguzhan-dogru/RL_PID_Tuning/README.md

 Actions (sampled from a continuous policy): PI parameters.
 D parameter can also be added to the action space.<br />
 Reward: Integral squared error + constraint violations.
 Note that the constraint weights, W can be tuned to improve safety. <br />

-Environment (ThreeTankEnv class): A linear system.
+Environment (ThreeTankEnv class): A linear setpoint-varying system.
 This can be substituted by the process of interest.

 User Defined parameters: